bhav-khurana/inter-iit-prep/README.md

 An [end button](lib/features/foodtech/components/endButton.dart) widget to be shown at the bottom of a screen.
 It takes in the following parameters:
 - `String text`: the text to be shown on the button
 - `Color color`: the background color of the button

+### Custom Outlined Button
+A [custom outlined button](lib/features/edTech/components/customOutlinedButton.dart) widget which takes in the following parameters:
+- `String text`: the text to be shown on the button
+- `Color color`: the outline color of the button

+### Flashcard
+A [flashcard](lib/features/edTech/components/flashcard.dart) widget to show text in a flashcard.
+It takes in the following parameters:
+- `Color color`: color of the text to be shown
+- `Color bgcolor`: the background color of the flashcard
+- `String text`: the text to be shown in the flashcard

+### Flashcard tile
+A [flashcard tile](lib/features/edTech/components/flashcardTile.dart) to show the information of a flashcard set.
+It takes in the following parameters:
+- `String name`: the name of the flashcard set
+- `int noOfCards`: number of cards in the flashcard set

+### Custom Loader
+A [custom load](lib/shared/customLoad.dart) widget to show a circular progress indicator and some info text.
+It takes in the following parameters:
+- `String? text`: the text to be shown while loading
+- `Color color`: the color of the circular progress indicator

+### Info Page
+An [info page](lib/features/healthtech/infoPage.dart) widget to display an (optional) title, a question, an input field and a text button.
+It takes in the following parameters:
+- `String? title`: (optional) title to be shown on the page
+- `String question`: the question to be asked
+- `String hint`: the hint text to be shown in the input field
+- `TextEditingController controller`: a controller to control the text in the input field
+- `String buttonText`: the text to be shown the in the button
+- `Function func`: the function to be called on button click

+### Title/Medium text
+Simple [text widgets](lib/shared/textWidgets.dart) to display medium/title text in the `GoogleFonts.lato` font.
+It takes in the following parameters:
+- `String text`: the text to be displayed

+### Info text
+A simple [info text](lib/features/foodtech/components/infoText.dart) widget to display info text in the `GoogleFonts.lato` font and a light grey color.
+It takes in the following parameters:
+- `String text`: the text to be displayed